llogostevo/travel-blog/posts/venice.md

 ---
 title: "Venice"
-date: 01/09/2023
+date: 08/03/2023
 category: "interailing"
-content: "Milan, the fashion capital of the world and Italy's vibrant northern metropolis..."
+content: "Venice, the floating city of dreams, awaited with its maze of canals..."

 ---